This post may contain affiliate links. Read our disclosure policy.

 When faced with the choice between an iced latte vs iced coffee, it all comes down to personal preference, and I promise you’ll want to choose this latte every time.

-• Economical – Instead of heading to Dunkin Donuts or your local coffee shop each day, have your own iced caramel lattes at home.
+• Skip the coffee shop hassle – Instead of heading to Dunkin Donuts or your local coffee shop each day, have your own iced caramel lattes at home.
 The homemade version tastes just as good and is a fraction of the price!

 • Customizable: This delicious latte can be made any way you like it.
 You can control the amount of sugar, use any milk alternatives, and make it with your favorite type of coffee.